 There are three sections within the test:

+The questions are divided into MCQs and Non-MCQ type questions.
 Three points are awarded for each correct answer, one point is deducted for each wrong answer.
 There is no penalty for questions that are left unanswered.
+Non-MCQs do not carry penalty of negative marking.

 For objective multiple-choice questions, every question has 4 options - A, B, C and D. Read the question on the screen and click on the circle next to your selected answer.
 You can change their answer simply by clicking on any other circle.
 If you’ve already selected an answer but later decide that you would prefer not to answer that question, all you need to do is click on the clicked circle again.